nobkd/nue/packages/nuejs.org/docs/content-syntax.md

 ### Sections
-You can split your content into sections with a triple dash `---` making your content render like this:
+You can split your content into sections with a triple plus `+++` making your content render like this:

 ```
 <article>